gunhoray/REACT_week3_LV3/README.md

 * Understanding CSS 'postion' and 'z-index' attribute to solve parent compoenent interfering issues (on Modals, and Selects).⭐️
 * Tried to use createPortal to solve interfering issue, but failed.
 I need reaserch on it.⭐️
 * Naming the variables, files, folders.
 As those numbers increase and more developers on it, we need more concised and planned naming. ⭐️
+* When use CSS, we need to be careful with width and height sizes and percentage.⭐️